| WHY is this medicine prescribed?

 What SIDE EFFECTS can this medicine cause?

 Triamcinolone nasal spray may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away:
+Tell your doctor if either of these symptoms is severe or does not go away:

 - stomach pain